Morris Township, New Jersey: Roads and highways

 As of May 2010, the township had a total of 126.51 mi of roadways, of which 106.11 mi were maintained by the municipality, 13.96 mi by Morris County and 6.44 mi by the New Jersey Department of Transportation.

 A few major roads pass through the community including Route 124, Route 24, CR 510, U.S. Route 202, and Interstate 287.

 Public transportation

-Convent Station is a NJ Transit rail station located on the grounds of the College of Saint Elizabeth, offering service on the Morristown Line to Newark Broad Street Station, Secaucus Junction, Penn Station New York and Hoboken Terminal.
+Convent Station is a NJ Transit rail station located on the grounds of the College of Saint Elizabeth.
+Service is available on the Morristown Line to Newark Broad Street Station, Secaucus Junction, Penn Station New York and Hoboken Terminal.

-NJ Transit offers local bus service on the 872, 873, 875 and 880 routes, replacing service that had been offered on the MCM1, MCM2, MCM3, MCM4, MCM8 and MCM10 routes until 2010, when subsidies to the local provider were eliminated as part of budget cuts.
+NJ Transit offers local bus service on the 871, 872, 873, 875, 878 and 880 routes, replacing service that had been offered on the MCM1, MCM2, MCM3, MCM4, MCM8 and MCM10 routes until 2010, when subsidies to the local provider were eliminated as part of budget cuts.

 The Morris County Traction Company began trolley service in downtown Dover in July 1904, and expanded over the years until the system was completed in 1914 all the way to Newark, via Morristown and Summit, including service in Morris Township.
 The trolleys were replaced with buses in 1928.